DataStax-Examples/forward-paging-restui-java/README.md

 ## How this Sample Works
-This appication creates a table called `forward_paging_rest_ui` in the `examples` keyspace.
+This application creates a table called `forward_paging_rest_ui` in the `examples` keyspace.
 It then populates the table with 3 users and 49 videos for each user.
 It then starts a REST service for that data, accessible via the following endpoint.

 `http://localhost:8080/users`